Showing posts with label #lighthouse. Show all posts

 Day 2: May 15, Monday

-We traveled to Mackinaw, Michigan, stopping every couple of hours to take a rest break.
+We traveled to Mackinaw, Michigan, stopping every couple of hours for a rest break.

 One of our rest stops was at the Ottawa Lake, Michigan Gas Station.